dewaz/simply-bills/README.md

 # simply-bills
-Creating A Simple Billing App on FULL STACK Platform
+- Creating A Simple Billing App on FULL STACK Platform
+- User Can Inserted their client address book, sundary creditors
+- create a email.